-A grant in the amount of $ 108,060.25 was awarded by the Erie County Conservation District for material and pipe replacement on Storey Road.
+A grant in the amount of $ 143,610.00 was awarded by the Erie County Conservation District for the placement of material on Plum Road and Finn Road.
 The grants are available for designated roads determined to be subject to stream contamination from erosion.
 Driving Surface Aggregate will be applied.
 This material was designed by Penn State and holds together well.
 Project work will start as soon as contracts are awarded.

 The Township will haul the dirt removed from the ditches to your property, if you have a signed release form on file.
 The quality of the material is not guaranteed.
 The dirt is hauled to the closest landowner with the easiest access.
 If you are interested in filing a release form, please contact the office.